gatech-csl/jes/working-on-jes/launching-jes.md

 but `JES_JAVA_HOME` will only apply to JES, *and* it will override the bundled JRE on Windows if necessary.)

+Just a warning: `JAVA_HOME` should be set to the directory where Java is installed, *not* the actual Java executable!

 By default, JES will only allocate 512 MB of heap.
 This is controlled by the `JES_JAVA_MEMORY` environment variable, which contains JVM memory options (`-Xmx512m` by default.)
 You can override this.